NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 * Leverage the advantages of PackageReference
   * **Manage all project dependencies in one place** - Just like project to project references or assembly references, NuGet package references, using the `PackageReference` node, can be managed directly within project files (as opposed to a separate `packages.config` file).
-  * **Uncluttered view of top-level dependencies** - Unlike packages.config, PackageReference only lists the NuGet packages you care about i.e. the packages you explicitly installed to the project .
+  * **Uncluttered view of top-level dependencies** - Unlike packages.config, PackageReference only lists the NuGet packages you care about i.e. the packages you explicitly installed to the project.
 It does not clutter the list of installed packages (NuGet package manager UI) or the list of references (project file) with the dependencies of the NuGet package itself.
   * **Performance improvements** - Solution-local packages folders are no longer used.
 Packages are resolved against the user’s cache at `%userdata%\.nuget`, rather than a solution specific packages folder.
 This makes PackageReference perform faster and consume less disk space by using a shared folder of packages on your workstation.
   * **Fine control over dependencies and content flow** - Using the existing features of MSBuild allows you to [conditionally reference a NuGet package](../consume-packages/Package-References-in-Project-Files.md#adding-a-packagereference-condition) and choose package references per target framework, configuration, platform, or other pivots.